Sangluisme/Sangluisme.github.io/_publications/street_view/index.md

 ![Pipeline](./assets/pipeline.png)
 ***Pipeline** The pipeline of our method.*

-Denote $$\mathcal{R^{\prime}}$$ as the set of rays that are cast from the camera center to the non-masked pixels only.
+Denote $$\boldsymbol{R^{\prime}}$$ as the set of rays that are cast from the camera center to the non-masked pixels only.
 This allows us to retain the information from static vehicles unlike previous masking-based approaches, which mask out all instances of commonly transient objects.
 Additionally, we reduce the uncertainty introduced by objects that are in motion, which is a very common feature of outdoor scenes.
 At inference time, we do not consider the mask and instead shoot rays through the entire pixel grid.
 Thus, the color $$C^{\prime}(\boldsymbol{r}_j)$$ of a ray $$\boldsymbol{r}_j$$ is given by

 $$